Putin’s Top Cheerleaders Panic Over Russian Army ‘Mutiny’

 Russia’s “partial mobilization” cast another shadow on the already dire situation its Armed Forces are facing in Ukraine.
 The situation is so grotesque that even Russian President Vladimir Putin’s biggest cheerleaders find themselves trashing the way the mobilization is being conducted.

-Top pro-Kremlin propagandist Vladimir Solovyov and head of RT Margarita Simonyan spent much of the broadcast of the state TV show, Sunday Evening With Vladimir Solovyov, by complaining about the issues with the mobilization.
+Top pro-Kremlin propagandist Vladimir Solovyov and head of RT Margarita Simonyan spent much of the broadcast of the state TV show Sunday Evening With Vladimir Solovyov complaining about the issues with the mobilization.
 Solovyov said, “There are panicked calls on my phone, on Margarita’s phone, which shows that a number of people involved have forgotten how to do their jobs.”

 Simonyan added that after listening to Putin’s announcement and the follow-up message from Russia’s Defense Ministry, she was under the impression that only people with prior military experience were subject to mobilization—but that’s not what happened.
 RT’s head said that she knows many people with prior combat experience, but none of them received any call-up notices.

-Solovyov brought up another egregious instance, where a severely ill musician was mobilized in Novosibirsk, prompting Senator Alexander Karelin to intervene.
-The recruiter explained that he drafted the musician, because he previously made some sort of a complaint against him.
-The host also mentioned the instance of rusty automatic weapons being distributed to new recruits, angrily questioning why that was done.
+Solovyov brought up another egregious instance in which a severely ill musician was mobilized in Novosibirsk, prompting Senator Alexander Karelin to intervene.
+The recruiter explained that he drafted the musician because he previously made some sort of complaint against him.
+The host also mentioned an instance of rusty automatic weapons being distributed to new recruits, angrily questioning why that was done.
 Simonyan chimed in to say that these “small things” have a major impact on people.

 Her solution was to punish those responsible for the shortcomings and urge the rich to contribute to the war effort—an idea that has been picking up steam in Russian state media.
 Simonyan said, “We have many such people in our country.
 Right now, they have to share their wealth with those who have been mobilized and their families...
 I personally know hundreds, hundreds of people who wouldn’t go poor by doing that...
 Write me, call me, everybody knows my number...
 Let’s create a united front.
 Those who aren’t with us have left already—good riddance.”